Fosterfields: Construction

 Joseph Warren Revere lived in The Willows at the time this picture was taken (1864).

 Revere planned to construct a new, customized mansion.
 It would later be known as The Willows, due to the large grove of willows in the woods surrounding the property.

 Revere chose a site about 700 feet west of the Ogden house, upon a picturesque slope overlooking the farm.
 He contracted local master carpenter Ashbel Bruen of Chatham to construct the home.
 It has deeply pitched crossing gabled roofs and its front door faces southeast.

 The design of The Willows resembles Gevase Wheeler's 1849 Olmstead House.
 In his pattern book Rural Homes of 1851, British architect Gervase Wheeler published his pattern for Henry Olmstead's then-$3,000 house "about a mile and a half" from East Hartford, Connecticut.
 Historian Renée Elizabeth Tribert argues that either Revere or Bruen undoubtedly owned a copy of the book and based it on Wheeler's design.
-The end result reflected Gothic Revival style – specifically, Carpenter Gothic.
+The result reflected Gothic Revival style – specifically, Carpenter Gothic.
 Revere hoped to retire on the estate.

 While Bruen constructed the Willows from 1852 to 1854, the Revere family temporarily lived in the Ogden house.
 During this time, Thomas Duncan Revere was born, on November 22, 1853.

 Written on August 7, 1854, Bruen's construction contract stated:

 [Bruen] shall and will on or before the first day of February erect, build, setup, and finish one dwelling house [for $7,125.15].

 Bruen's construction of The Willows was completed in 1854, when the Reveres moved in.
 Norway spruces were planted around the mansion.

 A self-taught artist, Revere likely painted the elaborate tromp l'oeil murals in the dining room, which were later maintained by the Foster family.
 The dining room murals include still lives, the Revere family crest, and a bouquet of baguettes.
 Revere also painted what appear to be wooden Gothic arches onto many of the walls.

 In 1861, the Civil War prompted Revere to voluntarily join the Union military.
 Revere became Union Army General; he was commander of the 7th New Jersey Infantry Regiment and 2nd New Jersey Infantry Regiment.
 In 1872, injuries forced Revere to move to Morristown.

 A January 9, 1873 letter from President Grant's secretary is addressed to Revere at "The Rancho," suggesting this was another nickname of The Willows.

 Author Bret Harte rented The Willows.